utdata/icj-class/bootstrap/bootstrap-class.md

       </div>
 ```

-> Note: You may have to adjust the indents of some rows as you copy 'n' paste or type in new code.
+> Note: In your index.html file, you may have to adjust the indents of some rows as you copy 'n' paste or type in new code.
 Make your indents so your code is nice and pretty and shows properly the parent-child relationships of items.
 You'll thank me later when you are trying to figure out what goes with what.

 As you view your page, you'll notice the word "test" is a bit in the middle of the page and not on the left edge.
+That's the container div working.

 #### Rows and columns